 There’s an old English saying: “There’s nowt [nothing] so good for the inside of a man as the outside of a horse.”
 Why is this?

 Even if you’re not a rider, it’s almost impossible not to respond emotionally to the sheer beauty of horses – as Maya Angelou famously wrote: “Horses make a landscape more beautiful”.

 But there is more.
 Not only are horses physically and sensorily very pleasing – they don’t just look good, their smooth coats and warm muscles feel good, and they even smell good – but their presence is almost always calming.

 The Heart/Math Institute in California has been addressing itself to why this might be.
 It turns out that all hearts radiate a magnetic field.
 The bigger the heart, the bigger the field.
 Horses have huge hearts.
-Being within a few feet of the magnetic field resonating from that centre seems to fill us with empathy.
-And horses, being social animals with a drive to connect, tend to follow up that empathy with connection.
+Being within a few feet of the magnetic field resonating from that center seems to fill us with empathy.
+And horses, being social animals with a drive to connect, tend to follow up that empathy with a connection.

 So far so good – but there’s more.
 If you sit on a horse in motion, your hips rock in rhythm, especially if the horse is well trained.
 Anything that rocks your hips in rhythm for a long period of time feels good.
 Very good.
 The reason – this movement makes your body produce the happiness hormone oxytocin, which in turn calms your nervous system, tones your vital organs via the vagal nerve, and switches off the cell danger response (or amygdala) in the brain.